NAVCENT Hosts First Bilateral Women's Focused Exchange with Bahrain

+MANAMA, Bahrain – U.S. Naval Forces Central Command (NAVCENT) hosted its first women-in-uniform leadership exchange, May 17, at Naval Support Activity Bahrain.

-220517-N-ZA692-1054 MANAMA, Bahrain (May 17, 2022) Women from the U.S. Navy and Bahrain’s Ministry of Interior speak during a leadership exchange at Naval Support Activity Bahrain, May 17.
-The engagement enabled uniformed women from both nations to share their experiences and enhance mutual understanding.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Anita Chebahtah)
+More than 20 female uniformed members from Bahrain’s Ministry of Interior and local U.S. military units participated.
+The event enabled women from both enlisted and officer ranks to share their experiences and enhance mutual understanding.

+“This was a chance to learn from one another,” said Cmdr.
+Suzanna Brugler, NAVCENT’s lead organizer for the event.
+“Hopefully it will continue going.”

+Participants engaged in conversation and reflected on the professional responsibilities and roles within their respective organizations.

 |Date Taken: